35 Things You Don’t Clean But Should ASAP

 Most holders can go in the dishwasher, which will get rid of any icky residue and the germs feeding on it, so toss yours in weekly or monthly.
-This is the best way to remove hard water stains.

 You probably clean the coffee pot, but you’ll want to give the whole machine a deep clean every once in a while — NSF data show that coffee reservoirs can be even dirtier than toilet seats and toilet handles.
 Leaving the reservoir open when you’re done making coffee will help clear out the moisture germs love.